AI Evidence and Deepfakes in Massachusetts Criminal Cases: Authentication, Daubert-Lanigan, and the Defense Playbook

 Key Takeaways

 • Authentication of digital evidence in Massachusetts runs through Mass.
-G. Evid. § 901: evidence sufficient to support a finding, decided as a preliminary question under § 104(b), with confirming circumstances sufficient for digital communications and no requirement of expert testimony or exclusive access.
+G. Evid. § 901.
+The proponent needs only evidence sufficient to support a finding, the judge decides the question preliminarily under § 104(b), confirming circumstances suffice for digital communications, and neither expert testimony nor exclusive access is required.
 Commonwealth v.
 Purdy, 459 Mass.
-442 (2011); Commonwealth v.
+442 (2011), and Commonwealth v.
 Meola, 95 Mass.
 App.
 Ct.
 303 (2019).

-• Section 1119 of the Guide governs the admission and preservation of digital evidence in courtroom and virtual proceedings; it is not an AI authentication code, and Massachusetts has no AI-specific evidence rule yet.
-Proposed federal rules on machine-generated evidence and deepfake claims show where the law is heading.
+• Section 1119 of the Guide governs the admission and preservation of digital evidence in courtroom and virtual proceedings.
+It is not an AI authentication code, and Massachusetts has no AI-specific evidence rule as of the 2026 edition of the Guide.
+The proposed federal rule on machine-generated evidence and the draft deepfake procedure still under committee study show where the law is heading.

-• A deepfake challenge is an authenticity challenge built on specifics: metadata, provenance, the missing original, and motive to fabricate, supported by an independent forensic examination.
+• A deepfake challenge is an authenticity challenge built on specifics.
+Metadata, provenance, the missing original, and motive to fabricate carry the argument, supported by an independent forensic examination.

 • The reliability of detection and attribution tools is tested under Commonwealth v.
 Lanigan, 419 Mass.
 15 (1994), through a pretrial motion in limine and a demand for the tool’s validation record.

-• Massachusetts prosecutes AI-generated intimate imagery under the statutes amended by Chapter 118 of the Acts of 2024, including G.L. c.
-272, § 105 and G.L. c.
-265, § 43A, alongside the federal TAKE IT DOWN Act.
+• Massachusetts prosecutes AI-generated intimate imagery under the criminal harassment statute, G.L. c.
+265, § 43A, as amended by Chapter 118 of the Acts of 2024 to cover digitized and computer-generated images, alongside the federal TAKE IT DOWN Act.
 Identity, of the person depicted and of the person who created or sent the file, is where these cases are fought.

 • Chain-of-custody gaps ordinarily go to weight rather than admissibility in Massachusetts, so they are used both in the § 104(b) argument and in cross-examination.